 J.D.
 Power Rankings

 Every year J.D.
 Power conducts independent research on customer sentiment in several fields, one of which is life insurance.
 We used the information from the J.D.
 Power Life Insurance Study’s overall customer satisfaction index rankings as part of our research and ranking for our life insurance reviews.
 The J.D.
-Power rankings are a good source of information covering six different areas of customer sentiment over 25 insurers.
+Power rankings are a good source of information covering five different areas of customer sentiment over 25 insurers.
 We explored each of these to include them in our rankings.

 - Product Offerings

-These six areas provide the Overall Satisfaction Score by J.D.
+These five areas provide the Overall Satisfaction Score by J.D.
 Power.
 While we used this as a gauge, it was not heavily weighted in our overall rating process since J.D.
 Power requires companies to pay for a licensing fee to be rated, potentially skewing some results.

 The J.D.
-Power rankings are based on a 1,000 point scale which assigns ratings on a range of two to five Power Circles.
+Power rankings are based on a 1,000-point scale which assigns ratings on a range of two to five Power Circles.
 Power Circles are sampled consumer ratings for specific criteria and are broken down as follows:

 For accessibility, we looked at where each life insurance company is licensed to operate in the U.S. Companies can be national, limited national, regional, or state-exclusive.
 We used a scale of 1 (lowest accessibility) to 5 (highest accessibility).